Healthy Ground Turkey and Zucchini Skillet

 -

-Dice the onion and red bell pepper, slice the zucchinis into half-moons, mince the garlic, chop the cilantro, and halve the lime.
+Dice the onion and red bell pepper, slice the zucchinis into half-moons, and mince the garlic and cilantro.

 -